-G-Dragon ‘Kissing” Dara: ‘DARAGON’ Shippers Go Crazy With Relationship Rumors, YG Entertainment Responds On BIGBANG And 2NE1 K-Pop Idols’ Activity
+G-Dragon ‘Kissing’ Dara: ‘Daragon’ Shippers Go Crazy With Relationship Rumors, YG Entertainment Responds On Big Bang And 2NE1 K-Pop Idols’ Activity

-It hasn’t even been two weeks into 2017 yet and there seems to be more relationship rumors among Hallyu stars than in the last.
-Last week, rumors of Joy of Red Velvet and V of BTS dating circulated the internet over the ridiculous notion of V “intensely starring” at Joy.
-Though many K-pop fans argued if or if not V was indeed “intensely starring” at Joy, most agree he was starring at the master of ceremonies (MC) given the fact both of their respective K-pop acts were participating at the 2016 MBC Music Festival.
+It hasn’t even been two weeks into 2017, yet there seem to be more relationship rumors among Hallyu stars than in the last.
+Last week, rumors of Joy of Red Velvet and V of BTS dating circulated the internet over the ridiculous notion of V “intensely staring” at Joy.
+Although many K-pop fans argued if or if not V was indeed “intensely staring” at Joy, most agree he was starring at the master of ceremonies (MC) given the fact both of their respective K-pop acts were participating at the 2016 MBC Music Festival.

-Now another relationship rumor is spreading across the internet like wildfire and the Hallyu star in the center of it all is a K-pop idol well known for relationship rumors: G-Dragon.
+Now, another relationship rumor is spreading across the internet like wildfire, and the Hallyu star in the center of it all is a K-pop idol well known for relationship rumors: G-Dragon.
 The leader of Big Bang has been rumored to be in a relationship with models and other K-pop idols.
-The one relationship most Hallyu fans, especially K-pop fans who are V.I.P. (fan club of Big Bang), know of is with Japanese model Kiko Mizuhara.
+The one relationship most Hallyu fans, especially K-pop fans who are V.I.P. (fan club of Big Bang) know of is with Japanese model Kiko Mizuhara.
 The rumors of the couple allegedly being on-and-off again solidified only after rumors of their final breakup.
-There was no time in their relationship did G-Dragon or Mizuhara make it official.

 As for another rumored relationship, G-Dragon is often shipped with Taeyeon of Girls’ Generation.
 Even after both YG Entertainment and SM Entertainment stated otherwise, the K-pop idols’ activity on Instagram was “way too similar” to the point K-pop fans think there is something between them.

 This time, the rumors link G-Dragon with Dara of 2NE1.
 A video of G-Dragon “kissing” Dara has caused “Daragon” shippers to go crazy with relationship rumors.
 Because the rumors have spread so quickly in such a short amount of time, YG Entertainment — the label and agency both G-Dragon and Dara are signed under — came forward with an official statement.

-As mentioned above, a recent video on the internet, especially on social media, has caused many “Daragon” shippers to think G-Dragon and Dara are in a relationship.
+As mentioned above, a recent video on the internet, especially on social media, has caused many Daragon shippers to think G-Dragon and Dara are in a relationship.
 According to AllKpop, a fan video recorded G-Dragon protecting a girl who looked a lot like Dara from the crowd after his performance as a part of Big Bang on 0.To.10 Finale In Seoul.
-He was hugging her tightly to himself and at one moment, he may have kissed her.
+He was hugging her tightly to himself, and at one moment, he may have kissed her.
 Reportedly, the girl was indeed Dara as revealed by representatives representing the K-pop idols and YG Entertainment.
 Apparently, everything was done for a joke, as reported by Soompi.

 “G-Dragon suggested to Sandara Park that they have their photos taken in that pose as a joke, and photos were taken.
 It was a joke that turned into a dating rumor.”